nikkomiu/blog/content/notes/machine-learning/e2e-project/index.md

 memory usage: 1.6+ MB
 ```

-We can see that all of the attributes of the data are numerical, except for the `ocean_proximity` field.
+We can see that all the attributes of the data are numerical, except for the `ocean_proximity` field.
 Its type is `object`, so it could hold any kind of Python object, but since we loaded this data from a CSV file,
 it must be a text attribute.
 When we looked at the top five rows, we probably noticed that the values in that column were repetitive,